-So far, setting up workflow automation procedures was intimidating most people, or rather reserved to IT people with in-depth coding knowledge.
-ELEMENTS changes all that by providing a smart and powerful, yet easy-to-use task manager that allows for simple workflow automation with hardly any coding skills required.
-Choose from a variety of pre-defined actions to be executed – or create your own with just a couple of mouse clicks.
+Up to now, the configuration of workflow automation was seen by many as a daunting and intimidating task, one reserved primarily for IT specialists and people with in-depth coding knowledge.
+ELEMENTS rewrites the rulebook here, by providing a smart, powerful and easy-to-use task manager that enables simple, straightforward and painless workflow automation, with little to no coding skills required.
+Choose from a variety of pre-defined actions to be executed – or create your own with a few simple mouse clicks.

 There are many reasons to consider using workflow automation to help you get the job done.
 Due to consistent and accurate results, workflow automation can help you reduce costs and error points.
 Any number of predetermined tasks can be chained together and started through a single click, therefore improving workplace efficiency significantly.
 Our workflow automation engine also helps you improve internal communication through the use of Custom Fields, automated E-mails as well as Slack notifications.